-The circuit of this PWM controlled DC motor speed controller may be understood as follows:
+The design of this PWM based motor speed controller may be understood as follows:

 Initially when the circuit is powered, the trigger pin is in a logic low position since the capacitor C1 is not charged.